MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/transparency-note-copilot.md

 3. On the **Features** settings page, under **AI Builder**, enable or disable **AI Builder preview models**.

 For more information, see [AI Copilot overview](../canvas-apps/ai-overview.md)

 ## What operational factors and settings allow for effective and responsible use of the system?

 Follow these procedures to make the most of the feature:

 - Use everyday words to describe what your app should collect, track, list, or manage such as the following:
-  - “Collect RSVPs for the team birthday party,”
+  - “Collect RSVPs for the team birthday party”
   - “Track sales leads”

 - Customize the data table with prompts such as: